OE RUSH’S FAN CLUB INTERVIEW : 2000

-Nice guy Cyril, he used to play at The Roundhouse pub, and he used to call the band, The Roundhouse Jug Band, and who’s always with them?
+Nice guy Cyril.
+He used to play at The Roundhouse pub.
+He used to call the band, The Roundhouse Jug Band, and who’s always with them?
 Alexis Korner on mandolin and things and playing harmonica and stuff like that.
 He was a nice bloke I met, I knew him very well!

-Getting back to the Colyer saga, of stories of mine, a couple of times, he wanted a bass player so I always used to go and have a sit-in and see if I could get the job.
-Second time I went up The 51 Club, had a sit-in, Johnny was saying to me in The Porcupine, ’cause they always did three sets, so you had two breaks, because funny enough, The 51 Club just off Leicester Square there never had a licence so the band used to have two intervals to get tanked up see.
+Getting back to the Colyer saga, of stories of mine.
+A couple of times, he wanted a bass player so I always used to go and have a sit-in and see if I could get the job.
+Second time I went up The 51 Club, had a sit-in.
+Johnny was saying to me in The Porcupine, ’cause they always did three sets.
+You had two breaks, because funny enough, The 51 Club just off Leicester Square there never had a licence so the band used to have two intervals to get tanked up see.

 So in the first interval, John said, “Are you going to have a sit-in?
 You’re bound to get the gig, he’s desperate for a bass player!”
 So he plays three numbers, I play three numbers with him, the old bugger, he turns round to me and says, “Sorry Joe, I don’t want no stars in the band!”
 I thought, you bastard!